-Liberation Network meetings
+Student Network meetings

-Our liberation networks work to represent groups of students from communities widely acknowledged to experience or have experienced oppression, exclusion or disadvantage.
+Our student networks work to represent groups of students from communities widely acknowledged to experience or have experienced oppression, exclusion or disadvantage.
 If you are from one of these communities and have views on how we can better represent you and your community, join one of our networks and attend one of their meetings.